the1lab/1lab/src/Algebra/Ring/Module/Free.lagda.md

 Module-on-free-mod
   : ∀ {ℓ′} (A : Type ℓ′)
   → Module-on R (Free-mod A)
-Module-on-free-mod A = to-module-on R mk where mk : make-module R (Free-mod A) mk .has-is-set = squash mk .make-module._+_ = _+_
+Module-on-free-mod A = to-module-on mk module Module-on-free-mod where mk : make-module R (Free-mod A) mk .has-is-set = squash mk .make-module._+_ = _+_